Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Experimental Setup

 \subsection{Datasets}

-To measure the performance of the proposed RL based Domain Adaptation (RL-DA) approach, we use four widely used publicly available datasets for our experiments: MSP-IMPROV \cite{Busso2017MSP-IMPROV:Perception}, IEMOCAP \cite{Busso2008IEMOCAP:Database}, ESD \cite{Zhou2022EmotionalESD} and EmoDB \cite{Burkhardt2005ASpeech}.
-The selection of datasets covers the ability to use them for Cross-Corpus ($CC$) experiments as well as Cross-Language ($CL$) experiments.
+We utilise four publicly available datasets widely used in the field of SER: MSP-IMPROV \cite{Busso2017MSP-IMPROV:Perception}, IEMOCAP \cite{Busso2008IEMOCAP:Database}, ESD \cite{Zhou2022EmotionalESD}, and EmoDB \cite{Burkhardt2005ASpeech}.
+These datasets enable the use of Cross-Corpus ($CC$) and Cross-Language ($CL$) experiments.

-Since the datasets do not contain a balanced number of utterances under each emotion class, we use an audio augmentation technique to generate audio utterances.
-We use Vocal Tract Length Perturbation (VLTP) \cite{Jaitly2013VocalRecognition} to augment audio utterances balancing utterances under each emotion class \TJR{when preparing the testing subsets}. \TJ{All the four speech emotion datasets we use contain categorical emotional labels, and we use four emotions widely used in the literature: `happiness', `sadness', `anger', and `neutral'. }
+Due to the unbalanced number of utterances under each emotion class for all datasets, we use an audio augmentation technique to generate audio utterances.
+We use Vocal Tract Length Perturbation (VLTP) \cite{Jaitly2013VocalRecognition} to augment audio utterances, which balances the number of utterances under each emotion class when preparing the testing subsets.
+All four speech emotion datasets utilised in this study contain categorical emotional labels, and we selected four emotions widely used in the literature: happiness, sadness, anger, and neutral.

+Additionally, we use the DEMAND~\cite{Thiemann2013DEMAND:Environments} dataset's kitchen environment audio as the background sound to evaluate the proposed RL-DA approach in real-world scenarios.
+Section~\ref{sec:eval_exp_3} describes the usage of the DEMAND dataset in the experiments.
+Below, we provide more details on the considered datasets.